-Zero flow on the pump curve is called “shut-off”.
+Zero flow on the centrifugal pump curve is called “shut-off”.
 Under low flow and high head conditions, centrifugal pump selection is limited and some care must be taken when operating in this range.
-This particular pump has a “drooping” curve which means that as it goes back toward shut-off, the head decreases slightly and the vertical red line drawn on the curve is the recommended minimum flow rate for this unit.
+This particular pump has a “drooping” curve which means that as it goes back toward shut-off, the head decreases slightly and the vertical red line drawn on the centrifugal pump curve is the recommended minimum flow rate for this unit.

 Operating to the left of the red line may cause vibration.
 As operation moves in the direction of the shut-off point, radial thrust on the shaft increases, shaft deflection increases and can cause damage to mechanical seals.
 Operation in this range may produce a sound like cavitation which is, in fact, cut water cavitation.
 The cut water is an internal point in the volute where liquid pumped either goes out the discharge of is recirculated within the volute.